jacob2864/stranded-island/situations/findfood.md

-you find food, now you wont starve
+You find food, now you wont starve.

-choices:
+Now you:
 - make shelter (link to makeshelter2.md)
 - make fire (link to firekillsyou.md)